sbanik2/CASTING/README.md

 ### Optimization of Gold nanocluster

-An example optimization of Gold (Au) nanocluster is given in example directory.
+An example optimization of Gold (Au) nanocluster is given in "example" directory.
 We have used CASTING to optimize the already known global minima (Sutton-Chen) of 13 atom Au nanocluster (Icosahedral structure).
 Details on additional example can be found in [put the paper here]

 ```
 The gif goes here